-While preparing this Development Plan, Council was approached by a flight school interested in expanding into Ashburton.
+Council has been approached by a flight school that is interested in coming to Ashburton.
 Pilot training already operates out of the Airport and is permitted under the District Plan.
-The flight school indicated that it expects to grow its business quickly in the first few years of operation, as shown in the table below:
+The proposed flight school company expects to grow its business quickly in the first few years of operation, as shown in the table below: